vacp2p/rfc/content/docs/rfcs/10/README.md

 These protocols and their semantics are elaborated on in their own specs.

-For the actual content being passed around, see the [Waku Message](waku-message.md) spec.
+For the actual content being passed around, see the [7/WAKU-DATA](/spec/7) spec.

 The WakuMessage spec being used is: `2.0.0-beta1`.